RedExpertAlliance/katacoda-scenarios/oci-course/oci-vault-and-secrets/step7.md

 `fn delete f  "lab$LAB_ID" secret-retriever`{{execute}}

 ## Remove the Dynamic Group and the Policy
-Delete the Dynamic Group *functions-in-lab-compartment*:
+Delete the Dynamic Group *functions-in-lab-compartment* that was created in the previous step:

 ```
 oci iam dynamic-group list --compartment-id $TENANCY_OCID